kruize/autotune/design/KruizePromQL.md

 - `kruizeAPI_seconds_sum`: This metric provides the sum of the time taken by a specific API.
 It measures the total time consumed by the API across all invocations.
 - `kruizeAPI_seconds_max`: This metric provides the maximum time taken by a specific API.
 It measures the highest execution time observed for the API.

-Here are some sample metrics for the mentioned APIs:
+Here are some sample metrics for the mentioned APIs which can run in Prometheus:

 - `kruizeAPI_seconds_count{api="createExperiment", application="Kruize", method="POST"}`: Returns the count of invocations for the `createExperiment` API.
 - `kruizeAPI_seconds_sum{api="createExperiment", application="Kruize", method="POST"}`: Returns the sum of the time taken by the `createExperiment` API.